iboukhss/minishell/README.md

 Check the sections for "Simple Commands", "Pipelines" and "List of Commands" (bonus part only).

 ### [Shell Expansions](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Shell-Expansions)

+Mostly relevant for implementing shell variables (is it even necessary?).

 ### [Redirections](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Redirections)

+TODO.

 ### [Executing Commands](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Executing-Commands)

+Simple command expansion:

+When a simple command is executed, the shell performs the following expansions, assignments, and redirections, from left to right, in the following order.

+1. The _words_ that the parser has marked as variable assignments and redirections are saved for later processing.
+2. The _words_ that are not variable assignments or redirections are expanded.
+If any _words_ remain after expansion, the first _word_ is taken to be the name of the command and the remaining _words_ are the arguments.
+3. Redirections are performed.
+4. The text after the `=` in each variable assignment undergoes tilde expansion, parameter expansion, command expansion, arithmetic expansion and quote removal before being assigned to the variable.

+Command search and execution:

+After a command has been split into words, if it results in a simple command and an optional list of arguments, the following actions are taken.

+1. If the command name contains no slashes, the shell attempts to locate it.
+If there exists a shell function by that name, that function is invoked.
+2. If the name does not match a function, the shell searches for it in the list of shell builtins.
+If a match is found, that builtin is invoked.
+3. If the name is neither a shell function nor a builtin, and contains no slashes, Bash searches each element of $PATH for a directory containing an executable file by that name.
+If the search is unsuccessful, the shell searches for a function named `command_not_found_handle`.
+If that function exists, it is invoked in a separate execution environment with the original command and its arguments, and the function exit status becomes the exit status of that subshell.
+If that function is not defined, the shell prints an error message and returns an exit status of 127.
+4. If the search is successful, or if the command name contains one or more slashes, the shell executes the named program in a separate execution environment.
+Argument 0 is set to the name given, and the remaining arguments to the command are set to the arguments supplied, if any.
+5. If this execution fails because the file is not in executable format, and the file is not a directory, it is assumed to be a shell script and the shell executes it.
+6. If the command was not begun asynchronously, the shell waits for the command to complete and collects its exit status.

 ### [Shell Builtin Commands](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Shell-Builtin-Commands)
 ### [Shell Variables](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Shell-Variables)
 ### [Using History Facilities](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Using-History-Interactively)